11th WCCT 2021-22, 1st Prize

 Mate in 3

 Given that the black king can dart to d5 and from there wriggle further to c6, seasoned solvers would be quick to suspect the key: 1.b8=N!.
 A quiet underpromotion — surely about as poetic an opening as a composer can hope for.
 But of course, the real substance of the problem lies ahead, in the play that follows.
-Black is in zugzwang, with five possible continuations, which can be organised into two contrasting sets of variations.
+Black is in zugzwang, with five possible continuations, which fall neatly into two contrasting sets of variations.

-The first set is made up of the two possible moves by the bK, each giving rise to four mates:
+The first set arises from the two possible moves by the bK, each giving rise to four mates:

 1…Ke3 2.Be5! zz